metavore/UES/Primer/Part I Section 1. Capability-Based Security Principles.md

 - Boundary crossing requires explicit capabilities
 - Capabilities are verified at validation gates
 - Capability attenuation can occur at boundaries
-- Capability delegation follows the Granovetter Operator
+- Capability delegation follows the Granovetter Principle

 This ensures that cross-domain interactions maintain the security properties of capability systems.